dOrgTech/LL-DAO/README.md

     -   How does the DAO enter into

-        -   contractor agreements with contributors?
+        -   Contractor agreements with contributors?

-        -   service agreements with clients?
+        -   Service agreements with clients?

     -   *Arbitration*: how are disputes with the DAO resolved?